mikegioia/libremail/sync/doc/configuration.md

   memory to parse in PHP, due do how large strings are parsed.
 256M is a better, safer limit and I set mine as high as 1GB.

+* `db[sleep_minutes]`

+  Integer, defaults to `10`.
+This is the number of monutes the script will sleep after a non-recoverable database error is encountered, before starting back up again.

 * `sync[wait_seconds]`

   Integer, defaults to `10`.
 This is the number of seconds to wait before